keikai/doc/axyra/dev-ref/Installation.md

 | `/native/linux-aarch64/libaxyra_jni.so` | Linux, glibc, aarch64 |
 | `/native/windows-x86_64/axyra_jni.dll` | Windows, x86-64 |

-The published SDK jar bundles these libraries, so the Maven or Gradle dependency above is sufficient.
-A thin SDK jar built directly from source does not contain them; for that case, place the required library at the matching classpath path or use the development override below.
+The published JAR bundles these libraries, so the Maven or Gradle dependency above is sufficient.
+A thin JAR built directly from source does not contain them; for that case, place the required library at the matching classpath path or use the development override below.